Advantages of language learning

 • Distinguish between language useful for any subject, and language that is subject-specific

-• Identify the language used in, and expected by Cambridge IGCSE, and Czech Matura exam questions and instructions
+• Identify the language used in, and expected by IB Diploma Programme and Czech Matura exam questions and instructions

 • Consider the language requirements and need of students when planning lessons